FlavScents AInsights Entry for Hexanal (Aldehyde C-6) (CAS: 66-25-1)

 4. Use in Flavors

-Hexanal is widely used in flavor formulations to impart fresh, green, and fruity notes.
-It is commonly employed in fruit flavors, particularly apple and citrus, as well as in vegetable and herbal profiles.
-Hexanal serves as an impact note, providing realism and freshness to flavor systems.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with variations depending on the desired intensity and product type.
-Hexanal is relatively stable under acidic conditions but can degrade under high heat or oxidative environments, which formulators must consider during product development.
+Hexanal is widely used in flavor formulations, particularly in fruit, vegetable, and green flavor profiles.
+It acts as a key impact note, enhancing the freshness and authenticity of flavors.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with variations depending on the desired intensity and product type.
+Hexanal is relatively stable under acidic conditions but can degrade under high heat or oxidative environments, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature